Chart Color Schemes

 Karama was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

 Karama has a high level of cultural diversity, with 33.4% of its population born overseas and 36.6% speaking a language other than English at home.
-Christianity is the predominant religion in Karama, making up 53.2% of people.
-However, Buddhism is overrepresented compared to Greater Darwin, comprising 4.7% versus 4.1%.
+Christianity is the predominant religion in Karama, making up 53.2% of people there.
+However, Buddhism stands out as being overrepresented compared to Greater Darwin, comprising 4.7% of Karama's population versus 3.3%.

 Frequently Asked Questions - Diversity